Relationships – Resources

 - Plan My Move is a web-based relocation tool that lets you estimate moving expenses, keep a calendar of events, find forms that you need and use other planning tools to make your move go smoothly.

 - Spouse Relocation and Transition helps you navigate the relocation and transition process.
 Military OneSource offers personalized support for military spouses through specialty consultations.
 Call 800-342-9647.

 Changing careers: Spouses may have to place their careers on hold or change careers completely when they relocate to a new area.
 These resources can help you manage career-change challenges:

 - The Spouse Education and Career Opportunity Program provides expert education and career guidance to military spouses worldwide.

-- USA4 Military Families works with the Department of Defense and state legislators to modify licensure requirements for military spouses who want to maintain their professional licenses as they move from state to state.
+- The Defense-State Liaison Office, or DSLO, works with the Department of Defense and state legislators to modify licensure requirements for military spouses who want to maintain their professional licenses as they move from state to state.

 - The Military Spouse Employment Partnership connects spouses with more than 295 employers who pledge to recruit, hire, promote and retain military spouses in portable careers.

 Struggling family members: If your children or your family are struggling, you're not alone.
 There is a lot you can do to build your family's resilience.
 In its publication, "The Road to Resilience," the American Psychological Association recommends 10 ways to become more resilient when dealing with stress or adversity.

 Use the resources and tools that your installation and Military OneSource make available to fortify your relationships.
 Call Military OneSource at 800-342-9647 if you have questions about resources.
 We are here for you 24/7.
 OCONUS/International?
 Click here for calling options.